OJ17/things-I-learned-wiki/docs/Improvement/mental-health/depression.md

 #### Try the basic stuff first:

 * Sleep 8 hours
-* exercise daily
+* Exercise 5 days a week (tiring yourself out exercise)
-* socialise often
+* Socialise often
-* maintain a good diet
+* Maintain a good diet
-* do meditation daily
+* Do meditation daily
-* stop drinking alcohol
+* Stop drinking alcohol

 If it is not possible to accomplish these things (such as having insomnia) then seek medical advice in order resolve the fundamental problems first.